OpenBCI/Documentation/website/docs/Troubleshooting/02-GUI_Troubleshooting.md

 4. If your Cyton firmware is older than v3.0.0, you will need to [update the firmware as outlined here](Cyton/05-Cyton_Board_Programming_Tutorial.md#overview).
 The latest Cyton firmware as of 2019 is v3.1.2.
 5. If nothing in the Docs, GitHub, or Forums are helpful, it's a good idea to email [support@openbci.com](mailto:support@openbci.com) or make a [new issue on GitHub](https://github.com/OpenBCI/OpenBCI_GUI/issues/new/choose).

+## Cyton Board *RAILED* error in GUI Time Series

+To fix 100% 'RAIL' error, select a smaller gain on Cyton channels.
+Access the gain settings through Hardware Settings, in the OpenBCI GUI software:

+1. Open the GUI and hit ‘Start Session’
+2. Before streaming data, open Hardware settings
+3. set Gain to 8x, 12x, or 16x, then hit ‘send’

+By default, it's set to 24.
+Select a lower gain that suits your use and you can see better data from the Time Series and FFT widgets.
+The default gain 24x may be too high for most.
+The optimal gain will vary depending on the individual user’s skin impedance.

 ## Something Doesn't Look Right...

 1. Take a screenshot using tools provided by your operating system.
 Alternatively, you can turn on Expert Mode in the GUI and take a screenshot by pressing 'm' on your keyboard.